svenbolte/wp-doodlez/readme.txt

 Add Shortcode ´´´[random-question]´´´ to any post, page or html-widget

-#### Crossword Shortcode
+#### -  Crossword
-display a crossword game built on the quizzz words (by shortcode and clickable in random question widget
+add crossword=1 to any quizfrage post commandline displays a crossword game built on the quizzz words (by shortcode and clickable in random question widget

-Add Shortcode ´´´[xwordquiz items=21]´´´ to any page or post or html widget with items = number of questions shown in crossword
+#### Wordpuzzle
+add crossword=2 to any quizfrage post commandline displays a wordpuzzle with random words from quizfragen Answers

+## Details

 WPDoodlez can handle classic polls and doodle like appointment planning If custom fields are named vote1...vote10, a poll is created, just displaying the vote summaries if custom fields are dates e.g name: 12.12.2020 value: ja